How To Make Parker House Rolls

 Combine the liquids and the yeast: Combine the milk-butter mixture with the yeast mixture in the bowl of a stand mixer or large mixing bowl.

-Add 4 cups of flour: Add 4 cups of flour to the liquids.
+Add 4 cups of flour and the salt: Add 4 cups of flour and the salt to the liquids.

 Stir to make a shaggy dough: Stir the flour into the liquids until you see no more dry flour and you form a lumpy, shaggy dough.